johanvalentini/suitable-grid/README.md

 ```

 # Partials structure
 Everything is put together in main.scss.
 Partials are provided to try and break it up a bit.
 Most of them are mostly empty and are just used as a suggestion.
+Feel free to add more partials as the need arises.

 ## _grid.scss
 Contains the core of the grid classes.